 The side effects of

 anal cancer treatment may inhibit your ability to stay nourished and interfere with your treatment.
 Our registered dietitians work alongside our naturopathic oncology providers and may recommend supplements and other therapies to help manage side effects that you experience and support healthy nutrition.

-Some of the chemotherapy agents used with anal cancers can cause nausea, vomiting, diarrhea and inflammation of the mouth, which can make it difficult to stay nourished.
+Some of the chemotherapy agents used with anal cancers may cause nausea, vomiting, diarrhea and inflammation of the mouth, which can make it difficult to stay nourished.
 External beam radiation therapy (EBRT) may irritate the skin and cause pain.
 EBRT may cause nausea, vomiting and diarrhea, depending on location of treatment.
 Fatigue after radiation therapy may be intensified when other side effects are present.

 Your dietitian is available to help address each side effect you experience.
 For example, nausea and vomiting may affect how well you tolerate certain foods and liquids.
 Your dietitian may recommend that you eat small, frequent meals each day and incorporate high-calorie, high-protein foods when possible.
 Avoiding greasy, high-fat foods, along with foods that have a strong odor, also may help with tolerance.

 Inflammation of the mouth, called oral mucositis, may be develop as ulcers or an overall tender feeling in the mouth.
-To relieve any pain, your dietitian may recommend you avoid acidic and spicy foods, and suggest you opt for softer foods at room temperature and cold fruits.
+To relieve any pain, your dietitian may recommend that you avoid acidic and spicy foods, and suggest that you eat softer foods at room temperature and cold fruits.

 Nutritional recommendations to cope with the side effects anal cancer treatment vary based on each patient’s preferences, tolerance and lifestyle.